annettebalmes/annettebalmes.github.io/_posts/2023-10-17-wildfire-analysis.md

   <img width="700" height="600" src="/assets/wildfire/colorado_wildfire_top10.png">
 </p>

 I wanted to look at time series of total numbers of fires and max fire sizes, specifically within Colorado.
-One way to do this is to take water regions that go through CO and copmare it to a database that contains wildfire information by watershed.
+One way to do this is to take water regions that go through CO and copmare it to a database that contains wildfire information by watershed, specifically to see if it is better to represent the regions within CO with one hydrologic unit classification level over another.

 ## Data at a Glance